 Indian Society of Artificial Intelligence & Law.

-In the following Article ‘Artificial Intelligence’ and its consequent correlation and correspondence with disabilities have been analysed.
-At the initial part, the optimistic effect of AI in respect of the Indian diaspora has been presented, by drawing reliance upon the various possible technologies and applications developed.
-In the second half, possible methods of removing “bias” and “discrimination”(by introducing certain changes during the development of the coding, programs to be used in AI models) has been envisaged and finally in the later stages the possible ways, kinds the disabled, marginalized community is adversely affected is described.
+In the following Article titled ‘Artificial Intelligence’ and its consequent correlation and correspondence with disabilities has been analysed.
+In the initial part the optimistic effect of AI in respect to the Indian diaspora has been presented, by drawing reliance upon the various possible technologies and applications developed.
+In the second half, possible methods of removing “biasness” and “discrimination”(by introducing certain changes during the development of the coding, programs to be used in AI models) have been envisaged and finally in the later stages the possible ways, kinds the disabled, marginalized community is adversely affected is described.

-In the simplest terminology, AI is the ability of a computer, robot, code, programme etc for processing the data, information (which has been pre-loaded/mechanized) for producing outcomes and outputs, replicating with that of the conventional methodologies that are usually adopted by the humans.
+In the simplest terminology, AI is the ability of a computer, robot, code, programme etc for processing the data, information (which has been preloaded/mechanized) for producing outcomes and outputs, replicating with that of the conventional methodologies that is usually adopted by humans.
 It is used for tackling, solving complex and real-life scenarios and thus turning human life easier and efficient.

 Disability is the product of disabling environments depending less upon the physical, mental and psychological attributes of the concerned individual rather than the mannerism and ways in which the society responds to his “disabled” body.
-It's absolutely undisputed of the AI`s potential, capacity for the revolution and transformation of this world, through the proper usage of coding, technology nonetheless its equally necessary, essential for analysing the said effect with reference to the aspect of disability.
-Broadly disability is divided into two models: the medical model and social model.
+It is an absolutely undisputed feature of the AI`s potential, capacity for the revolution and transformation of this world, through the proper usage of coding, technology nonetheless its equally necessary, essential for analysing the said effect with reference to the aspect of disability.
+Broadly disability is divided into two models: the medical model and social model which are detailed below.

-NITI Aayog in the year 2019 had launched an AI 4 All Global Hackathon for promoting awareness and developing potential solutions to address various infrastructural and institutional challenges without any compromise on data privacy.
+NITI Aayog in the year 2019 had launched an AI 4 All Global Hackathon for promoting awareness and developing potential solutions to address various infrastructural and institutional challenges without any compromise on the data privacy.
 In the same year (i.e. 2019) a national program for the development of the AI was announced in the General Interim Budget.
-(ARTIFICAL INTELLIGENCE FOR INDIA'S TRANSFORMATION, 2019, APRIL 24) From Banking, financial Services till Agriculture, AI has made deep inroads within the Indian business and corporate sector.
+(ARTIFICIAL INTELLIGENCE FOR INDIA'S TRANSFORMATION, 2019, APRIL 24) ranging from Banking, financial Services till Agriculture, AI has made deep inroads within the Indian business and corporate sector.
 The possible potential of AI is extremely infinite with the capabilities of revolutionizing the world including our subcontinent of India.
 Although the fact cannot be denied of the harmful effects and biases, discrimination especially towards the marginalized and disabled community, nonetheless the positive effect of the same is tremendous not only enhancing the productivity of the corporations but also making the human life comparatively easier.
 It`s true that certain methodologies have to be adopted and inculcated towards making AI more compatible and accessible towards the disabled people yet there have been specific scientific developments developed and created towards the assistance and progress of the disabled.
-The Indian Government has also allocated funds and signed MOU`s along with various MNC`s towards the further growth and introduction of more AI-based technologies, meaning that it has an optimistic and significant impact is far greater.
+The Indian Government has also allocated funds and signed MOU`s along with various MNC`s towards the further growth and introduction of more AI based technologies, meaning that it has an optimistic and significant impact.

 AI Fairness for People with Disabilities: Point of View .
-Terwin, Shari. s.l. : IBM ACCESSIBILTY RESEARCH.
+Terwin, Shari. s.l. : IBM ACCESSIBILITY RESEARCH.

 Disability, Bias and AI .
 West, Whittaker Alper Bennett Salas.
 2019, November.
 2019, November.